 COMMERCIAL WARRANTY

-Contractor agrees that the items or services furnished under this Agreement shall be covered by the most favorable commercial warranties the Contractor gives for such to any customers for such items or services.
-The rights and remedies provided herein shall extend to the Agency and are in addition to and do not limit any rights afforded by the Agency by any other Article of this Agreement.
-Contractor agrees not to disclaim warranties of fitness for a particular purpose of merchantability.
+Pursuant to Contractor’s limited warranty program, Contractor agrees that the items or services furnished under this Agreement shall be covered by the most favorable manufacturer’s warranties the Contractor gives for such to any customers for such items or services.
+The rights and remedies provided herein shall extend to the Agency.
+Except as provided herein or in the manufacturer’s warranties, no other warranties exist, express or implied, statutory or otherwise, including any warranties for merchantability or fitness for a particular purpose.

 PAYMENTS